GatoPretoooo/CISC-121-FINAL-PROJECT/README.md

 The goal was to create a application to substitute the entire minecraft build to test each horse for each attribute.
 The program focuses only on numerical values (speed, jump, health) to simplify the problem.
 It gets the value from the command F3-i which copies a /summon command
-It goes through the whole string and than takes it values, stores in a list and then sort it by value.
+It goes through the whole string and than takes its values, stores in a list and then sort it by value.
 The user interface is simple it shows what is the input the user want to sort and the other is the output that shows the sorted list bottom to top and the best horse

 # Design